itish-agarwal/My-Contacts-List/README.md

 This is a basic contacts list that runs on your local server and stores the data into the database

 # Requirements
+Make sure the following are installed on your system:
 * Nodejs
 * MongoDB